 Have a single PDF version of your paper ready to be uploaded as part of the web form submission.

 Please keep the .tex file that precisely corresponds to the PDF version that you are submitting.
 If your paper is accepted, we will require that particular version of the .tex file.
 Please do not send the .tex file at this time.

 - On the web form, you will be asked to choose the name of the Editor whose mathematical interests are closest to the subject of your paper.
 It is advisable to study the list before filling in the form and check that you have the most appropriate Editor.
-If you are not sure, please nominate the Managing Editor, Alex Sobolev. who may forward your paper to the most suitable Editor on your behalf.
+If you are not sure, please nominate the Managing Editor Professor William Chen, who may forward your paper to the most suitable Editor on your behalf.